-During the three and nine months ended September 30, 2017, we offered to repurchase up to \$50 million of issued and outstanding shares of common stock at a purchase price of \$15.09 per share.
+On March 15, 2017, we offered to repurchase up to \$50 million of issued and outstanding shares of common stock at a purchase price of \$15.09 per share.
 The offer to repurchase expired on April 11, 2017 and no shares were repurchased.
 We will not affect any other repurchase prior to the earlier of (i) an Exchange Listing and (ii) such time as all of the Capital Commitments have been fully drawn down.